GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 The inference results confirm that the YOLOv8 architecture generalizes effectively across RGB, IR, and UV spectral modalities.
-Of the 9 mismatches observed across 48 inference images, 6 originated from the soil_moisture_september dataset — a dataset with known annotation limitations where bounding boxes cover the full image area, providing no meaningful laser localization for the detection model.
+Of the 9 mismatches observed across 48 inference images, 6 originated from the soil_moisture_september dataset, a dataset with known annotation limitations where bounding boxes cover the full image area, providing no meaningful laser localization for the detection model.
 Excluding this dataset, Phase 5 achieves 92.7% inference accuracy across the remaining six